adtork/Jeremy-Azure-lab/FastPath/readme.md

 Caveats- Private link is not supported.
 FP configuration requires Powershell (portal in the future).
-UDRs on the Gateway subnet do not work as usual.
+UDRs on the Gateway subnet do not work as they normally do.
 Please check the documentation

 # Base Topology
 ![alt text](https://github.com/jwrightazure/lab/blob/master/images/fp%20topo.png)